 The City is currently supporting research at the University of Technology Sydney looking at the particular design considerations and benefits of rooftop urban agriculture.
-Researchers will look at which food species do better in different rooftop site conditions as well as monitor water consumption and a number of other impacts on food growing.
+Researchers are looking at which green roof designs best suit food growth on rooftop sites.
+The research is also monitoring water consumption, water quality and a number of other impacts on food growing.